3 things to do in Bratislava for free in the next seven days

 Nature

-Each Saturday foreigners living in Bratislava meet for a hike in the region.
-Every Friday they publish the locations on a Facebook group where the weekend adventure is going to take place.
+The unique observatory Devínska Kobyla is located on the border of three districts - Devín, Dúbravka, and Devínska Nová Ves.
+In addition to perfect views of Bratislava, from the tower, You can also see neighboring countries - Austria, Hungary, and the Czech Republic.

-Last weekend's starting point was from the borough of Záhorská Bystrica, where the hikers met at 9 a.m. followed by an approximately 2-hour walk through Malý Slavín.
-After having some rest, the hike continued to Stánisko and U Slivu.
-The trip ended at Pekná Cesta, where Tram 3 at Krasňany can take you back to the city centre.
+The starting point of the tour is at Kútiky stop, where You can arrive by taking Trams 9 or 4.
+You will have a walk through the forest and climb to the tower at Devínska Kobyla, then eventually arrive at Devín castle.
+To come back to Bratislava, You can use bus No 29.

-The total hike time (without rests) should take a bit more than 3 hours.
+The total hike time should take approximately 2 and a half hours.

 If you would like to go on the hike, here's a map.